martrapp/astro-vtbot/README.md

 ### 🌟 STARLIGHT EDITION 🌟
 > The [Jotter](https://events-3bg.pages.dev/jotter/) now leverages Starlight!
 The beginning of a more structured and searchable version of the pile of notes that it was.

 > Starlight Support: Ever wanted to see what your Starlight site looks like with view transitions enabled?
-Follow [these steps](https://events-3bg.pages.dev/jotter/starlight/guide/) to get rid of full page loads and look like a SPA!
+Follow [these steps](https://events-3bg.pages.dev/jotter/starlight/guide/) to get rid of full page loads and make your Starlight site look like a SPA!

 ### Recently learned tricks ##